Quick Navigation

 If the attacking dog was unrestrained in public when it attacked, it proves a direct violation of the law.

-In that case, the dog owner can be charged for negligent behavior where they allowed the dog to roam around unrestrained.
+In that situation, the dog owner is liable for negligence since they allowed the animal to run loose.

 If The Dog Is Listed As A Dangerous Dog